itmanager1341/fsg-talent-hub/docs/features/admin/COMPANIES.md

 # Company Management

 ## Overview
 The company management module allows admins to view, verify, activate, and deactivate all employer companies on the platform.
+Admins can distinguish between employer companies (with registered users) and prospecting companies (created from job imports), manage company tiers, and control company access.
 This is essential for maintaining platform quality and trust.

 ## Access
 - **Who**: Admins only